-The cyclical nature of the US beef industry is explained in part by the way in which producers form expectations about future prices and profits and the adjustment time that is required due to the biological constraints of beef production systems.
 As cattle prices rise, producers form opinions about current and future profitability and decide between withholding heifers from slaughter to increase their breeding herd capacity, and increasing slaughters to benefit from current prices.
 By holding on to females the number of stock available for slaughter is restricted and this induces price increases up until the expanded breeding herd produces sufficient beef to meet demand.
 Beyond this point, prices falter and the industry enters the liquidation phase.
-The duration of this liquidation phase is greatly dependent upon economic factors including consumer demand and price as well as input costs to the beef system.
-One aspect of this cyclical pattern that economists tend to focus on is the "myopic" or shortsighted view of cattle producers - they forget what they did about 10 years ago (at a similar stage of the cycle), and what the inevitable consequences were when the cycle turned around.
-If cattle producers remembered what happened in the past they might well make decisions that dampen down this cyclical behaviour.
-There seems to be some evidence of this occurring in the last cycle shown in Figure 1.
+The duration of this liquidation phase is greatly dependent upon economic factors including consumer demand and price as well as input costs to the beef system (Tomek and Robinson 1990).
+One aspect of this cyclical pattern that economists tend to focus on is the "myopic" or shortsighted view of cattle producers - they forget what they did 10 years ago (at a similar stage of the cycle), and what the inevitable consequences were when the cycle turned around.
+If cattle producers remembered what happened in the past they may well make decisions that dampen down this cyclical behaviour.
+There seems to be some evidence of this occurring in the last cycle shown in Figure 3.